 The following morning, we recharge the laptop and other small electrical appliances (2-way radios, portable speakers, cameras) with the Kensington Ultra Portable Power Inverter 150.
 This product works well and uses energy more efficiently than our 600-watt trailer inverter.

 The following two products kick efficient energy use up a notch.
 With minimal power, the iPod touch presents your favorite videos, internet sites, music, etc., which can be listened through its lightweight earphones.
 A group can also enjoy sitting around a picnic table in the evening and watching a movie when the iPod is attached to the i-F3 Portable iPod Speakers, rechargeable dock station, and built-in FM radio and alarm clock.
-(These products are available in the Apple Store, and the speakers sound great!)

 Or you could make your own music and use even less power.
 Here Larry is practicing his ukulele while listening to a recording of Iz on the iPod.